-BOONVILLE DAM . . .
-One of the most interesting sights as you proceed down the Columbia River is Bonneville Dam which was constructed by the United States Army Engineers and represents an investment of nearly \$100,000,000.
-It can be seen from North Western-Union Pacific trains and Union Pacific motor coaches.
+BONNEVILLE DAM . . .
+One of the most interesting sights as you proceed down the Columbia River is the Bonneville project under construction by the United States Army Engineers, to cost upon completion an estimated \$75,000,000.
+It can be seen from Union Pacific trains and Union Pacific motor coaches.

 The giant Bonneville project, for navigation and hydro-electric development, is but a short distance from Portland-42 miles.
 It is located just ahead of the tidewater on the Columbia River.
 The Bonneville Dam, Lock and two-unit power plant was completed in 1938.
+Six units are now operating which produce 421,-000 horsepower.
+Four more units are under construction which will bring the total capacity to 717,000 horsepower.

-Since that time all power units that were planned for this giant project have been completed, bringing the total capacity to 717,000 horsepower.
-And not far from Bonneville Dam the Columbia Gorge reaches its most majestic heights of wild splendor in all its marvelous course, beginning with the fabled "Bridge of the
+And not far from Bonneville Dam the Columbia Gorge reaches its most majestic heights of wild splendor in all its marvelous course, beginning with the fabled "Bridge of the Gods."

-Gods."

-MULTNOMAH FALLS . . .
-Now in rapid succession you will see petrified trees, St. Peter's Dome, Beacon Rock, a Lewis and Clark landmark, Oneonta Gorge, Shepperd's Dell, and then Multnomah Falls.
+MULTNOMAH FALLS ...
+Now in rapid succession you will see petrified trees.
+St. Peter's Dome, Beacon Rock, a Lewis and Clark landmark, Oneonta Gorge, Shepperd's Dell, and then Multnomah Falls.
 Dropping from an overhanging cliff, the water leaps daintily for a total of more than 600 feet and is a beautiful veil of spray when it reaches the pool at the base of the cliff.
-You get a perfect view of this charming waterfall, as North Western-Union Pacific trains and motor coaches pass directly in front of it.
+You get a perfect view of this charming waterfall, as Union Pacific trains and motor coaches pass directly in front of it.
 Between Beacon Rock and Crown Point are nearly a dozen waterfalls of exquisite beauty and national renown.
 Among them are Horsetail, Wahkeena, Bridal Veil, Mist and Latourell.
-Surrounding these matchless falls, and affording a striking background, are the encircling mountains, deeply indented and crowned with rows of fir and cottonwood trees.
+Surrounding these matchless falls. and affording a striking background, are the encircling mountains, deeply indented and crowned with rows of fir and cottonwood trees.

 MT.
 HOOD SIDE TRIP...
-North Western-Union Pacific travelers may take a fascinating side trip from Hood River or Portland to snow-capped Mount Hood, Oregon.
+Union Pacific travelers may take a fascinating side trip from Hood River or Portland to snow-capped Mount Hood, Oregon.
 Sheathed by seven glaciers, its summit of 11,245 feet beckons mountain climbers and it is America's most climbed glacial peak.
 At the summer snowline on the north side of the mountain is Cloud Cap Inn.
 On the south slope of Mount Hood is majestic Timberline Lodge, a year-around resort hotel with the finest accommodations at moderate rates.
 Vacationists will find everything from dormitories to parlor suites.